lukecui95/National_Park_Flask_APP/README.md

 * /advice_res: This route is used in route 4 to show the search results for advice.
 * /adventurous: This route is used to create National parks by using itertools, when our users click the "Feeling Adventurous" button in route 4.

-*Note that users should not visit those additional routes by typing in their URLs.*
+*Note that users should not visit those additional routes by typing in their URLs in the browser.*

 ## Unit tests - SI507project_tests.py